 How To Take Better Travel Photos: Exposure

 This is the first in my series of write-ups on “How To Take Better Travel Photos”.
-In this series, I’ll do my best to cut through the bullsh*t and break down the different elements that make up a good photograph.
+In this series, I’ll do my best to cut through all the jargons and break down the different elements that make up a good photograph.
 At a high level, an image is made up of a technical component and an artistic one.
 Without a firm control of the technical side, an otherwise beautiful image could be ruined because of blurriness or bad exposure.
 Let’s avoid that.

 What Is Exposure?